jigx-com/jigx-docs-examples/docs/Datasource/sqlite.md

 updatedAt: Wed Mar 05 2025 15:06:18 GMT+0000 (Coordinated Universal Time)
 ---

 With SQLite, you can write your datasources as SQL queries.
 You can use the queries in datasources to create a select statement and get the data from the tables you need to use in your jig file.
-You can use it directly in the jig file, where the UI component configuration is or you can use it as a global datasource.&#x20;
+You can use it directly in the jig file, where the UI component configuration is or you can use it as a global datasource.

 :::hint{type="info"}
 If you are not familiar with datasources yet, see the [data](https://docs.jigx.com/aI2F-data) section.
 :::

-## ****Configuration options****
+## Configuration options

-When setting up a SQLite datasource, you use the datasource in the following ways:&#x20;
+When setting up a SQLite datasource, you use the datasource in the following ways:

 1. In your jig file as a locally configured datasource under the `datasource` section.
 2. In the global datasource file, that will allow you to use it across all the jig files.
 The global datasource files are located under the datasources folder in Jigx Builder.

-## Examples and code snippets ****
+## Examples and code snippets
 View common examples of using SQLite below,  you can use these as a guideline to configure the same in your solutions.

 :::::ExpandableHeading